Lotanna45/Intelligent-Document-Querying-System/README.md

 The architecture relies on a multi-stack decoupled structure to isolate database provisioning from the AI orchestration layers, maximizing security, modularity, and resource independence.

 ### Component Breakdown
-* **Data Layer & Storage:** Amazon S3 serves as the landing zone for technical documentation and specification sheets[cite: 3, 43].
+*   **Data Layer & Storage:** Amazon S3 serves as the landing zone for technical documentation and specification sheets.
-* **Vector Store & Indexing:** Amazon Aurora Serverless acts as the operational vector database, managing document chunks and high-dimensional semantic vectors using the PostgreSQL `pgvector` extension[cite: 30, 42].
+*   **Vector Store & Indexing:** Amazon Aurora Serverless acts as the operational vector database, managing document chunks and high-dimensional semantic vectors using the PostgreSQL `pgvector` extension.
-* **Orchestration Layer:** Amazon Bedrock manages runtime embedding generation and semantic search matching against the database[cite: 6, 41].
+*   **Orchestration Layer:** Amazon Bedrock manages runtime embedding generation and semantic search matching against the database.
 *   **Security Guardrails:** A classification model acts as an application firewall, enforcing prompt input boundaries so only domain-relevant inputs execute downstream.
 *   **Application Interface:** A Streamlit single-page application built with active session state memory tracks multi-turn conversations and manipulates generation metrics.

 ---

 ## ⚙️ Core Ingestion & LLM Processing Pipeline

 ### 1. Multi-Stage Ingestion Pipeline

 The document ingestion process moves through four distinct stages:

 1. **Staging:** Source domain PDFs are placed in the local directory structure.
-2. **S3 Transmission:** An automated batch script copies files to an S3 bucket while preserving the nested folder hierarchy paths[cite: 4, 10].
+2. **S3 Transmission:** An automated batch script copies files to an S3 bucket while preserving the nested folder hierarchy paths.
 3. **Chunking & Embedding:** Syncing the Bedrock Knowledge Base breaks long technical documents into discrete chunks, passes them through an embedding model, and extracts geometric representations.
 4. **Vector Upsert:** High-dimensional embeddings are indexed directly inside the target tables in the Aurora Postgres cluster.

 ### 2. Guardrails & Sampling Mechanics

 To protect system resources and guarantee domain safety, input filtering is implemented alongside exact token control:

 * **Prompt Guardrail (Input Validation):** Every user prompt runs through an internal classification function (`valid_prompt`).
 If a prompt falls under an out-of-domain query (e.g., general knowledge, architecture info, profanity, or system prompt injection attempts), execution halts immediately before triggering vector storage retrieval or charging LLM context costs.
-* **Temperature:** Adjusts the probability distribution of the next word to control the randomness of the output[cite: 59].
-Low levels make the model deterministic, predictable, and factual[cite: 60, 61].
+* **Temperature:** Adjusts the probability distribution of the next word to control the randomness of the output.
+Low levels make the model deterministic, predictable, and factual.
-* **Top_p (Nucleus Sampling):** Controls the vocabulary size from which the model selects its next token[cite: 63].
-Low Top_p configurations restrict the pool to a highly probable subset, producing focused and coherent responses[cite: 64].
+* **Top_p (Nucleus Sampling):** Controls the vocabulary size from which the model selects its next token.
+Low Top_p configurations restrict the pool to a highly probable subset, producing focused and coherent responses.

 ---